Guide to shared apartments in Germany for expats

 Expat Challenges: Navigating Housing and Belonging

 That is the first thing most newcomers miss.
-A WG in Germany is not just a transaction.
-Landlords renting out private flats want money and paperwork.
+A WG (Wohngemeinschaft, or flat-sharing community) in Germany functions more like a small household than a hotel corridor, and Germans tend to take that seriously.
+Landlords renting out private flats want paperwork and proof of income.
 Flatmates want to know who you actually are.
-A flat sharing community functions more like a small household than a hotel corridor, and Germans tend to take that seriously.
-Your WG profile needs to read like a genuine introduction, not a CV summary.
+Your WG profile needs to read like a genuine introduction, not a trimmed CV.

 How to Find and Thrive in a Shared Apartment (WG) in Germany